Inappropriate Affect And Mental Health

 Arriving at a diagnosis

 In rare cases, inappropriate affect occurs with no underlying mental or physical condition behind it.
-Without a catalyst, it is known as inappropriate affect syndrome.
+Without a catalyst, this condition can be referred to as inappropriate affect syndrome.

 Professionals might also consider the pseudobulbar affect when someone is displaying signs of inappropriate affect.
 Those with pseudobulbar affect still display inappropriate emotions but are aware that they are doing so.